Phase Two: Developing Learning Outcomes

 - Seattle University School of Law

-In September, IAALS will host a webinar entitled A Teaching Roundtable: Building Foundations for Practice in Law School.
+In September 2018, IAALS hosted a webinar entitled A Teaching Roundtable: Building Foundations for Practice in Law School.

 Our 7th Annual Conference in November will revisit learning outcomes, stemming from our Foundations for Practice research.
 More information is available below.